TimAndrews13/Zip_Solver/README.md

 ## Future Updates

 There are a few future updates that I would like to make to this repo.
-Feel free to clone this repo and push create commits if you think you are up for the challenge to add and implement any of these future enhancements.
+Feel free to clone this repo and push commits if you think you are up for the challenge to add and implement any of these future enhancements.
+I am open to other enhancements as well!

 1. **Image Screenshots From LinkedIn** - Take a screenshot from [LinkedIn Zip puzzle](https://www.linkedin.com/games/zip/) to generate the image automatically
 2. **Any Zip Puzzle from Any Source** - Update functions in image_extraction.py to support puzzle images from any source, not just [LinkedIn Zip puzzle](https://www.linkedin.com/games/zip/)